CMPS-6100/lab-09-template/lab-10.md

 6. What happens to these 5 clients?
 Do their `connect()`'s fail, or time out, or succeed?

     **Enter your answer in answers.md**

 7. Now let the first client exit (`ctrl-c`).
 What happens?

     **Enter your answer in answers.md**

 ## Chat Program

-Your task is to turn this basic client/server into a chat program.
+Your task is to turn this basic client/server program into a chat program.

 Your client will ask the user for a username and then connect to the server.
 The client will then send its first message to the server, the client's